tnaia/curse-turing/README.md

 sure.
 Let me just show you how this works, it will be enlightening, and you will have yet another story of exotic geeky fun..."

-A little browsing later, though:
+A little friendly browsing later, though:

 "What, these interpreters are provided in _binary_ format, and ony under demand?
 These others must to be used online, and gosh what creepy design!
+(So not user-friendly!)
 I'd rather hack something in text mode..."

 At which point the voiceover from the narrator takes over...